-Regency High School is fortunate in having two music therapists working onsite across the week:
+Regency High School is fortunate to have a Music Therapist working onsite across the week:

-Holly provides 1:1 and group music therapy sessions with a focus on developing social skills, facilitating self-expression and considering sensory needs
+Holly Jenkins, HCPC registered Music Therapist.
+Holly provides 1:1 and group music therapy sessions with a focus on developing social skills, facilitating self-expression and considering sensory needs:

 For more information please visit the Music Therapy Works Website